The following Rivers & Streams online interactive map is pretty cool!

-Knowing where rivers and streams come from, and where they’re going, could be a big help in planning a boating trip (canoe, etc.), traveling to a new area while planning an outdoor excursion, or just having a general knowledge of your own area or region which will be helpful in the event of a SHTF water outage.
+Knowing where rivers and streams come from, and where they’re going, could be a big help in planning a boating trip (canoe, kayak, fishing, etc..).

-No matter where you live, it is very good preparedness to know where your water sources are located, and to have a mental picture of the ‘water map’ as you would any road map.
+No matter where you live, it is very good preparedness to know where your water sources are located!
+To have a mental picture of the ‘water map’ as you would any road map.

-The National ‘Streamer’ Map provides more detail as you zoom further in to a location.
+The USGS ‘Streamer’ map provides more detail as you zoom further in to a location.

 Have fun exploring:

-Having a topographical road atlas for your particular state will also indicate many or most of the rivers, streams, and lakes in your area.
+Having a Road Atlas Map For Each State will also indicate many or most of the rivers, streams, and lakes in your area.
 I always keep these maps in my vehicle for my own state and the surrounding states.